lebrungabriel/movie-search-app/README.md

 To run the Movie Search App on your local machine, follow these steps:

-1. Clone the repository: git clone <repository-url>
+1. Clone the repository: git clone https://github.com/lebrungabriel/movie-search-app.git
 2. Move into the project: cd movie-search-app
 3. Install dependencies: yarn install or npm install depending on which package manager you're using
 4. Set up an API key from The Movie Database (TMDB)